PkmnYellow/PkmnYellow/README.md

 Hello!
 Just some guy that codes as a hobby.
-I'm very familiar with Batch scripting, a little bit of Bash, barely any Powershell, and wants to learn Python more extensively.
+I'm very familiar with Batch scripting, a little bit of Bash, barely any Powershell, and really want to learn Python more extensively.